ceteongvanness/Create-and-integrate-bots/README.md

 Once the bot is registered, click **Test in Web Chat** to open the Web Chat pane.
 Type "hello" in Web Chat.
 ![](https://github.com/ceteongvanness/Create-and-integrate-bots/blob/master/Image/AZR-A6.png)

+The bot responds by saying "You have reached Greeting.
+You said: hello".
+This confirms that the bot has received your message and passed it to a default LUIS app that it created.
+This default LUIS app detected a Greeting intent.